daormar/debasher/rtdocs/source/implem.rst

 ==============================

 This section is devoted to explain the procedure of implementing new DeBasher programs.
-There are three main aspects involved in this procedure.
-First, implementing the different processes participating in the program.
-Second, handling command-line and process options.
+There are four main aspects involved in this procedure.
+First, creating and configuring a new module to store the program and the different processes it executes.
+Second, implementing the processes themselves that participate in the program.
+Third, handling command-line and process options for the processes.
 And finally, defining which processes will compose the program.

 More specifically, the implementation of a DeBasher program can be